 The font used in most ACE Views is directly inherited from the underlying GUI application framework stack, called the "Application Font" (Linux/GTK2), and "Message Box" font (Windows).
-The views within ACE will often accept font changes immediately, but in some cases users might need to restart ACE to see the font changes propagate completely throughout the application.
+The views within ACE often accept font changes immediately, but, in some cases, it might be necessary to restart ACE to see the font changes propagate completely throughout the application.

-It is highly recommended that users choose a plain font (not bold, not italics)!
+It is highly recommended that a plain font (not bold, not italics) be chosen!